githubxx123/wj/README.md

 # kola

-This project is about my doy and her name is kola.
+This project is about my dog and her name is kola.